ampproject/amp.dev/content/docs/reference/common_attributes.md

 ## sizes

 All AMP elements that support the `responsive` layout, also support the `sizes` attribute.
-The value of the `sizes` attribute is a sizes expression as described in [img sizes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img), but extended to all elements, not just images.
+The value of the `sizes` attribute is a sizes expression as described in the [sizes attribute on `img` tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img), but extended to all elements, not just images.

 Example: